hypertrack/live-app-ios/README.md

 #### Step 1.
 Show Live Location View
 Now since we have a Hypertrack User, we can start a live location view to him so that he can choose a location where he wants to go.
 This view is a combination of location picker and a map view.
 Once the user selects a location with the help of our inbuilt location picker, than the sdk gives a callback to the app with the selected location so that the app can start a trip.

 For starter project go to ShareLiveLocationVC.swift.
-Embed the live location view in your ViewController's view.
+Embed the live location view in your ```ViewController``` view.
 This should be done in - override 'func viewDidAppear(_ animated: Bool)'

 ```swift
         // get an instance of hypertrack's map view (it's a location picker + map view)